Get a full overview on good and bad options for redeeming United miles, including Saver and Everyday Awards, travel, merchandise and more.

 |Saver airfare – economy||1.4|

 |Saver airfare – business/first class||2.7|

 |Everyday airfare – business/first class||1.4|

 |Airline statement credits||1.0|

 |United Club membership||0.8|

 |Credit card annual fee||0.8|

 If you want to get the most out of your United miles, your best redemption option is generally Saver Awards.
-A Saver ticket on United starts at only 10,000 miles for itineraries of 700 miles within the U.S. (only 8,000 for flights of 800 miles or less outside the U.S.).
-When we compare Saver airfare over a variety of destinations, we find that the value averages 2.3 cents per mile for an economy class ticket.
-You can get an even better value for Saver Awards for business and first-class fares – around 3.5 cents per mile.
+When we compare Saver airfare over a variety of destinations, we find that the value averages 1.4 cents per mile for an economy class ticket.
+You can get an even better value for Saver Awards for business and first-class fares – around 2.7 cents per mile.

 As an alternative to Saver Awards, Everyday Awards on United give you the option to use your miles for any flight that you please – as long as a seat is available on a United flight, you should be able to book it as an Everyday award.